cj1705/Projects/README.md

-Things that I have made
+Things that I have made.
 Click on Releases for the lastest things